By Sound Alone

 Paper:

-- (I don't get any money from these paper books, so the only reason to buy them is if you prefer paper.
-I'm perfectly satisfied if you enjoy the free e-book version.)
+- (I don't get any money from these paper books, so the only reason to buy them is if you prefer paper.)

 - you can buy a paper version of the complete book from Barnes & Noble print-on-demand: https://www.barnesandnoble.com/w/by-sound-alone-mark-torrey/1144572566 (ISBN: 9798855697933)